1. Your charter company

 Take some time to visit the website of your charter company to find out about their business.
 Feel free to contact them to finalise your booking or to organise your arrival if needed.
 Some renters will email you your rental contract after booking, others will have you sign it upon your arrival.
 In any case, you will be contacted by your charter company and receive a confirmation of your booking within 7 days.
 If it does not happen within this timeframe, we invite you to inform your GlobeSailor advisor.

 Each charter company offers additional services, some of which might be mandatory (cleaning, gas, etc.) Check thoroughly what is included in your rental agreement, then confirm with your crew and your renter the choice of the additional options before your departure (Stand-up paddle, child safety net, bedding, etc.).
 The reservation and payment of these options should be made directly with your charter company.

 If you want to have a professional skipper on board, remember to notify your rental company about it as soon as your reservation is confirmed.
 If neither GlobeSailor nor the charter company offers a skipper in your destination, we advise you to search for one on Capt'n Boat website.

 3. Administrative procedures

 Do not neglect the importance of administrative formalities management.
-Passport, visa, sailing licence, VHF licence... remember to check the list of necessary documents for your destination.
-In case you rent bareboat, some of the charter companies will ask you to complete a sailing CV, and to fill in the crew list.
+Please take the time to update your Profile, Skills and Licence within your GlobeSailor online account.
+Remember to check the list of necessary documents for your destination: Passport, visa, sailing licence, VHF licence, etc. In case you rent a bareboat, some of the charter companies will ask you to complete a sailing CV, and to fill in the crew list.
 Make sure that the number of crew members (including the skipper) does not exceed the maximum number of passengers allowed on board.

 4. Transfer to the boat